-It’s been a little over a year after the EU’s General Data Protection Act (GDPR) went into effect on May 25, 2018 and privacy experts are already heavily scrutinizing adherence to the policy.
+It’s been a little over a year after the EU’s General Data Protection Act (GDPR) went into effect, and privacy experts are heavily scrutinizing adherence to the policy.
 The GDPR joins Sarbanes-Oxley (SOX), the Payment Card Industry (PCI) compliance, the Health Insurance Portability and Accountability Act (HIPAA), and the Family Educational Rights and Privacy Act (FERPA) as one more piece of the data and compliance puzzle that Axis Technology can help you solve!

 Recent Impacts from GDPR

-Recently, TrustArc found that only 20% of businesses believe they are now GDPR complaint.
-Shockingly, more than 1 in 4 companies (27%) have yet to begin work on making their organization GDPR compliant – several months after the May 25th deadline has passed!
+TrustArc found that only 20% of businesses believe they are now GDPR compliant.
+Shockingly, more than 1 in 4 companies (27%) have yet to begin work on making their organization GDPR compliant – several months after the deadline has passed!

 What is GDPR?

-The hefty penalties associated with non-compliance of GDPR could reach into millions of dollars.
-Companies that do not comply will fall into one of two categories, and the higher of these could cost €20 million or 4% of the company’s annual turnover, whichever is higher.
+For not complying, the penalties could reach millions of dollars.
+Companies that do not comply will fall into one of two categories: 1) a fine up to €20 million, or 2) 4% of the company’s annual turnover, whichever is higher.